 You’ll also learn what a realistic down payment will look like for you.
 The down payment is the percentage of your home’s purchase price you pay up front at the loan closing.
 Your down payment depends on the purchase price of your home and your loan program.

-Many assume they can’t buy a house if they can’t afford 20 percent of the purchase price.
-In reality, different loan programs require different down payment percentages, usually ranging from 3 to 20 percent.
+Many assume they can’t buy a house if they can’t afford 20% of the purchase price.
+In reality, different loan programs require different down payment percentages, usually ranging from 3-20%.

 That’s why a Mortgage Makeover is so important—it looks at your unique situation and helps you be better prepared to buy a home that works for you.

 |3| Know the cost of homeownership

 Have a clear understanding of all the costs associated with homeownership, which include: